raypaste/raypaste-cli/README.md

 # raypaste-cli

-Ultra-fast AI-optimized meta prompts from your input text in your terminal.
+### Open-source ultra-fast AI completions right in your terminal.

-A powerful [Cobra](https://cobra.dev/)-based CLI that generates meta-prompts and AI completions via OpenRouter, with configurable output lengths, fast model routing, and interactive REPL mode with streaming.
+A lightning fast Go CLI for generating meta-prompts and AI completions via [OpenRouter](https://openrouter.ai/), with fast model routing, configurable output lengths, customizable prompts, and interactive REPL mode with streaming.

-## Features

 - **Fast Generation**: Generate optimized prompts in milliseconds using fast inference from small models running on hardware from Cerebras.
-- **Multiple Output Lengths**: Choose between short, medium, or long responses
 - **Interactive Mode**: REPL with streaming output and slash commands
 - **Clipboard Integration**: Auto-copy results to clipboard
 - **Custom Prompts**: Create and manage your own prompt templates
 - **Flexible Configuration**: Configure via YAML, environment variables, or CLI flags
 - **OpenRouter Integration**: Access to multiple LLM providers through a single API
-- **Colored Output**: Automatic markdown detection with colored status messages for better readability

 ## Installation